kanboard/kanboard/docs/mysql-configuration.markdown

 By default Kanboard use Sqlite to stores its data.
 However it's possible to use Mysql or MariaDB instead of Sqlite.

-By example, it can be useful if you don't want to store any data on the web server itself.

 Mysql configuration
 -------------------